 Join us on a three-day whirlwind of coffee in Poland's capital.

-The gorgeous and highly recommended guide book Coffee Spots: Polska, from which I learned quite a bit of Polish specialty coffee history, has 46 listings for Warsaw alone (there’s enough material, in fact, for a Warsaw-only guide).
-So narrowing it down to three days’ worth of coffee was going to be tough.
-But, armed with a little research and some advice from a World Barista Champion (though, again, I was there for less than three full days, so please don’t blame her if I didn’t make it to your shop), I made a loose itinerary, and got really excited to drink tasty coffee in a new place.
+The gorgeous and highly recommended guide Coffee Spots: Polska, from which I learned quite a bit of Polish specialty coffee history, has 46 listings for Warsaw alone (there’s enough material, in fact, for a Warsaw-only guide).
+So narrowing it down to the best coffee Warsaw had in three days was going to be tough.
+But, armed with a little research and some advice from a World Barista Champion (though, again, I was there for less than three full days, so please don’t blame her if I didn’t make it to your shop), I made a loose itinerary, and got really excited to drink delicious coffee in a new place.

 Later that afternoon, we happened upon a charming outdoor seating space under a row of ridiculously cute picnic pennants and found ourselves at Nancy Lee.
 Named after a song by a relatively obscure American rhythm & blues band that the founders happen to be huge fans of, this sliver of a shop also slings tasty-looking vegetarian and vegan food, plus smoothies (my mom loved the berry one).
 I saw a Polish AeroPress Championship trophy near the register, so that seemed like the way to go.
 The washed Burundi from Opole’s excellently-named Hard Beans Coffee Roasters was clean as heck for an AeroPress, and full of bright pear, plum, and honey flavors.
-The space was warm and welcoming, full of cakes laying around waiting to be topped and frosted.online coffee retailer.
-As it happens, they’re also quite good at making coffee.
-We tried a Brazil drip and a Rwanda espresso, both from Bydgoszcz-based roasters Audun, and they were both delicious.
-The space is bright and large enough to feel breezy even with people tapping away at MacBooks all around.
-I loved its lampshades, which look like minimalist wire outlines of Kentucky Derby hats.
-On the way out, I struggled to choose which retail bag of coffee to choose from a shelf with 15 to 20 different roasters and over 40 different coffees.
-I ended up grabbing a natural Rwanda from Warsaw’s Good Coffee Micro Roasters, which ended up easily being one of the favorites from the retail bags I brought back to New York.
+The space was warm and welcoming, full of cakes laying around waiting to be topped and frosted.